marionettejs/backbone.marionette/CONTRIBUTING.md

 against a specific branch.

-Try and stick to Marionette's existing coding conventions (just use the file your editing as a guideline).
+Try and stick to Marionette's existing coding conventions (just use the file you're editing as a guideline).
 Installing the appropriate [EditorConfig plugin](http://editorconfig.org/#download) for your code editor will help with this.